 I’ve never been a “sweet” breakfast type of chick.
 But, recently I have been loving this chia pudding.
 I had a chia pudding a few weeks ago at my Aunt’s place and haven’t been able to stop thinking about it.
 So, I decided to cook up my own simple, yet delicious recipe.
 It is easy, uses only a few ingredients and very satisfying.

 One thing I love about chia pudding is how incredibly simple it is to put together.
 You don’t need heat (just make sure all your ingredients are at room temperature).
-You don’t need lots of ingredients.
-And, it comes together in little to no time.
+You don’t need a lot of crazy ingredients.
+And, it all comes together in little to no time.
 If you aren’t familiar with chia seeds, here are a few wonderful benefits you may be missing out on.

 Benefits of Chia Seeds: